kariasmith/kariasmith/README.md

 🌱 Learning with help from docs.github.com

 🔭 Working on assignments that use Python, Flask, HTML, Bootstrap, and SQL.

 Plan on learning more about REACT and javascript.
 Up next on the course is Angular and Django.
+Balsamiq, Miro, or Figma!
+Figma is the most complex, but it what the industry uses.
+Miro is pretty easy to use.
+And then Balsamiq is a good option that Coding Dojo recommends

 👩‍🎓 I have a Bachelors of Science degree in Computer Information Systems.